Skip To Content Skip To Menu Skip To Footer

 Two or three electives from among the four thematic categories

-One or two electives from among the four thematic categories, including at least at the 300- or 400-level
+One or two electives from among the four thematic categories, including at the 300- or 400-level

 Possible internship